• Title: Cauchy-Schwarz Inequality

 62 00:01:34,879 –> 00:01:36,199 or equal than the length

-63 00:01:36,209 –> 00:01:37,400 of the wet arrow here.
+63 00:01:36,209 –> 00:01:37,400 of the red arrow here.

 64 00:01:38,209 –> 00:01:39,669 With this in mind, we also

-65 00:01:39,680 –> 00:01:41,589 get a result in which cases
+65 00:01:39,680 –> 00:01:41,589 get the result in which cases

-66 00:01:41,599 –> 00:01:43,120 the equality here holds
+66 00:01:41,599 –> 00:01:43,120 the equality here holds.

-67 00:01:43,900 –> 00:01:45,290 indeed, this should only
+67 00:01:43,900 –> 00:01:45,290 Indeed, this should only

 68 00:01:45,300 –> 00:01:46,730 be the case when the arrows

-69 00:01:46,739 –> 00:01:48,169 go in the same direction.
+69 00:01:46,739 –> 00:01:48,169 go into the same direction.

-70 00:01:48,989 –> 00:01:50,760 In other words, X and Y
+70 00:01:48,989 –> 00:01:50,760 In other words, x and y

 71 00:01:50,769 –> 00:01:52,419 are linearly dependent